awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-repository.md

    + The name \(`repositoryName`\)\.
    + The ID of the AWS account associated with the CodeCommit repository \(`accountId`\)\.

-   Here is some example output, based on the preceding example command:
+   The following is example output, based on the preceding example command\.

    ```
    {